 |“Did you just compare your younger self to a dolphin?”|

 |“Okay, okay, I did it by smell.
 We lived on the floor that smelled most like stinky socks, with a faint note of scrambled eggs and bacon.
 It was one floor down.”|

-Farfel Falafel had just reached the stairwell door when it opened to reveal his nemesis, Corrina the building custodian.
-This woman had no sense of humor.
+Farfel Falafel had just reached the stairwell door, when it opened to reveal his nemesis, Corrina the building custodian.
+The woman had no sense of humor.
 She wasn’t even dressed up for the holiday, unless you counted her usual blue overalls.